Indians' playoff positioning hurt by 8-0 loss to Pirates

-The Indians, who had their six-game winning streak snapped, fell two games behind AL Central leader Minnesota and one game behind the second-place Chicago White Sox.
-All three teams are playoff-bound, and the second-place team in the division will grab the fourth seed in the American League, allowing it to host its entire best-of-three wild-card series.

-Cleveland could still grab the fourth seed with a win Sunday and a White Sox loss because the Indians hold the tiebreaker over Chicago.
+Bryan Reynolds and Jose Osuna also homered as the Pirates won for the third time in 19 interleague games.
+Hayes scored three runs, doubled three times and had two singles, and is batting .370 (30 for 81) since making his major league debut on Sept.
+1.

+''This was not the way anyone wants to end the season,'' Civale said. ''Honestly, I'm not too sure what happened.
+Tonight definitely is going to sting.''

-Musgrove (1-5) earned his first victory in a year, allowing three hits while striking out 10 in a season-high seven innings.
+Musgrove (1-5) earned his first victory in exactly one year, allowing three hits while striking out 10 in a season-high seven innings.
 The right-hander did not allow a run in his final two outings, striking out 21 over 13 frames.

-Rookie Ke'Bryan Hayes had five hits and Colin Moran drove in four runs for Pittsburgh.

 MVP candidate Jose Ramirez went 1 for 4 for Cleveland, which had three walk-off victories in the previous four days.
 He has six homers and 18 RBIs in the last 11 games, raising his average to .288.